-1.1.
+1.2.
 Financial and business highlights in 2012

-For the BNP Paribas Bank Polska SA, 2012 was a challenging year with ongoing restructuring and changes.
-The Bank closed 2012 with a profit after taxation in the amount of PLN 29 million i.e. by 39% higher in comparison to the result for 2011.
+For the BNP Paribas Bank Polska SA Group, 2012 was a challenging year with ongoing restructuring and changes.
+The Group closed 2012 with a profit before taxation in the amount of PLN 54 million.
+The Group's profit after taxation stood at PLN 31 million.

-Development of the Bank in 2012 and conditions underlying its growth:
+Development of the Group in 2012 and conditions underlying its growth:

-- 2% decrease in net loans to customers caused predominantly by the zloty appreciation against the currencies in which a part of loan portfolio is denominated, sale of a portion of uncollectible receivables' portfolio, and economic slowdown; - Improved structure of the Bank's funding 12% increase of deposits from clients, thanks to which some loans taken from the BNP Paribas group could be repaid.
-Further to that, maturities of loans granted by the BNP Paribas group were extended; - Better capital situation of the Bank capital adequacy ratio is at 14.46%.
-In June 2012, the Bank's own funds were raised by nearly PLN 260 million owing to the realisation of a share issue which was fully subscribed by the majority shareholder; - 4% increase in the net banking income related to the higher net trading income and net profit/loss on available-for-sale financial assets, as well as the dividend received from the subsidiary, Fortis Lease Polska Sp. z o.o. in the amount of PLN 22 million; - 8% increase in the Bank's staff costs incurred mainly as a result of creating one-time provision in the amount of PLN 13 million related to costs of the employment redundancy plan of the restructuring programme, transformations of the franchisee outlets into the Bank's own branches; - 11% drop in depreciation costs; - Initiation of the cost optimisation programme other general expenses dropped by 7% as compared to 2011; - Continuation of the prudent risk management policy cost of risk continued to be a priority attention point for the Bank in 2012.
-Although the cost of risk related to the new business model applied by the Bank since 2009/2010 was kept at a very low level, the Bank created additional provisions on account of methodology changes which to a large extent concerned the consumer credit portfolio of the former Dominet Bank, which contributed to the increase of the Bank's cost of risk in 2012. - Improved quality of the loan portfolio the share of non-performing loans in the total loan portfolio of the Bank fell from 12.7% recorded at the end 2011 to 11.3% at the end of 2012;
+- acquisition of BNP Paribas Factor on 2 April 2012 (assets of BNP Paribas Factor amounted to PLN 139 million as at the end of December 2012); - 3% decrease in net loans to customers caused predominantly by the zloty appreciation against the currencies in which a part of loan portfolio is denominated, sale of a portion of uncollectible receivables' portfolio, and economic slowdown;

+- Improved structure of the Group's funding a 13% increase of deposits from clients, thanks to which some loans taken from the BNP Paribas group could be repaid.
+Further to that, maturities of loans granted by the BNP Paribas group were extended; - Better capital situation of the Group capital adequacy ratio is at 13.80%.
+In June 2012, the Bank's own funds were raised by nearly PLN 260 million owing to the realisation of a share issue which was fully subscribed by the majority shareholder; - 4% increase in the Group's net banking income related to the recognition of revenues generated by FLP (PLN 45 million versus PLN 24 million earned between 1 July and 31 December 2011), and by BNP Paribas Factor Sp. z o.o.
+(PLN 4.7 million) in the consolidated data, as well as the higher net trading income and net profit/loss on available-for-sale financial assets; - 9% increase in the Group's staff costs incurred mainly as a result of creating one-time provision in the amount of PLN 13 million related to costs of the employment redundancy plan of the restructuring programme, transformations of the franchisee outlets into the Bank's own branches, as well as acquisition of FLP and BNP Paribas Factor; - 10% drop in depreciation costs; - The Group's other expenses dropped by 5% as compared to 2011 a decrease of the Bank's expenses following the Bank's cost optimisation program was partly offset by consolidating FLP and BNP Paribas Factor expenses; - Continuation of the prudent risk management policy cost of risk continued to be a priority attention point for the Bank in 2012.
+Although the cost of risk related to the new business model applied by the Bank since 2009/2010 was kept at a very low level, the Bank created additional provisions on account of methodology changes which to a large extent concerned the consumer credit portfolio of the former Dominet Bank, which contributed to the increase of the Group's cost of risk in 2012. - Improved quality of the loan portfolio the share of non-performing loans in the total loan portfolio of the Group fell from 12.5% recorded at the end 2011 to 11.2% at the end of 2012.

-1.2.
-External factors which influenced the operations and development of the Bank in 2012
+1.3.
+External factors which influenced the operations and development of the Group in 2012